RatishPatil37/SmartSight/README.md

 | **Rclone Error** | Run `rclone listremotes` to check if your remote name matches `cloud_sight`. |
 | **Numpy Error** | Run `pip install "numpy<2.0"` to fix version conflicts. |

+## DEXTER GUIDE

+1. **dex.py:** This is a voice-only chatbot script.
+It continuously listens for speech using Voice Activity Detection (VAD), transcribes the audio using the faster_whisper model, generates a response using a local LLM via ollama (specifically the tinyllama model), and speaks the response back using Kokoro TTS.
+2. **dex_vision.py:** This is the more advanced version of the assistant that links the voice chatbot with the vision system.
+It listens for specific wake words ("hey dexter", etc.).
+When you ask it to start "object recognition", it launches the tts.py script.
+It also includes clever power-saving features: it instantly "freezes" the vision process while you are speaking to it so it doesn't max out the CPU.
+3. **dex_wake.py:** A stripped-down, power-optimized version of the voice assistant.
+It is explicitly designed to run on a low-power 5V 2.1A power bank.
+It limits CPU threads and only activates when it hears its wake word, making it efficient for portable use without the camera.
+4. **tts.py:** This is the "Smart Sight" vision module.
+It uses a camera to capture video, runs a YOLO object detection model (checking for a custom yolov5su_ncnn_model), and then uses text-to-speech (pyttsx3) to announce what it sees and where it is located (e.g., "I see a person at left, cup at center").
+It also displays a video feed with bounding boxes and vertical guide lines.
+5. **test_mic.py:** A small utility script likely used just to verify that the microphone is working correctly.
+yolov5su_ncnn_model: A folder containing the specific neural network model used by the vision script to detect objects.

 ---

 Made with ❤️ and 🐍 Python